Skip to content

 Documenting Breaches and Security Incidents

-For additional guidance on building a defensible breach response posture, see our overview of cyberattacks on tax firms and the incident patterns the IRS most commonly investigates during preparer compliance reviews.
+For additional guidance on building a defensible breach response posture, see our overview of what to do after a data breach and the incident patterns the IRS most commonly investigates during preparer compliance reviews.

 Common IRS WISP Mistakes and How to Avoid Them